stashed/docs/docs/concepts/crds/backupbatch.md

     | `runtimeClassName`             | RuntimeClass is used for selecting the container runtime configuration.
 For more details, please visit [here](https://kubernetes.io/docs/concepts/containers/runtime-class/)                                                             |
     | `enableServiceLinks`           | EnableServiceLinks indicates whether information about services should be injected into pod's environment variables.  |

-- **spec.tempDir :** Stash mounts an `emptyDir` for holding temporary files.
+- **tempDir :** Stash mounts an `emptyDir` for holding temporary files.
 It is also used for `caching` for faster backup performance.
-You can configure the `emptyDir` using `spec.tempDir` section.
+You can configure the `emptyDir` using `tempDir` section.
 You can also disable `caching` using this field.
-The following fields are configurable in `spec.tempDir` section:
+The following fields are configurable in `tempDir` section:

   - **medium :** Specifies the type of storage medium should back this directory.
   - **sizeLimit :** Maximum limit of storage for this volume.
   - **disableCaching :** Disable caching while backup.
 This may negatively impact backup performance.
 This is set to `false` by default.

-- **spec.interimVolumeTemplate :** For some targets (i.e. some databases), Stash can't directly pipe the dumped data to the uploading process.
-In this case, it has to store the dumped data temporarily before uploading to the backend. `spec.interimVolumeTemplate` specifies a PVC template for holding those  data temporarily.
+- **interimVolumeTemplate :** For some targets (i.e. some databases), Stash can't directly pipe the dumped data to the uploading process.
+In this case, it has to store the dumped data temporarily before uploading to the backend. `interimVolumeTemplate` specifies a PVC template for holding those  data temporarily.
 Stash will create a PVC according to the template and use it to store the data temporarily.
-This PVC will be deleted according to the [spec.backupHistoryLimit](#specbackuphistorylimit).
+This PVC will be deleted according to the [backupHistoryLimit](#specbackuphistorylimit).

-  >Note that the usage of this field is different than `spec.tempDir` which is used for caching purpose.
-Stash has introduced this field because the `emptyDir` volume that is used for `spec.tempDir` does not play nice with large databases( i.e. 100Gi database).
-Also, it provides debugging capability as Stash keeps it until it hits the limit specified in `spec.backupHistoryLimit`.
+  >Note that the usage of this field is different than `tempDir` which is used for caching purpose.
+Stash has introduced this field because the `emptyDir` volume that is used for `tempDir` does not play nice with large databases( i.e. 100Gi database).
+Also, it provides debugging capability as Stash keeps it until it hits the limit specified in `backupHistoryLimit`.

+#### spec.runtimeSettings

+`spec.runtimeSettings` allows to configure runtime environment for the backup sidecar or job.
+The details can be found [here](backupconfiguration.md)

 #### spec.repository